Azzazelloqq/LightDI/README.md

 container.Dispose();
 ```
 > **Remember: Proper disposal is key for managing resources and ensuring your application remains efficient.**

-### Cycle Detection 🔄

-Future enhancements will include cyclic dependency detection to catch infinite loops during service resolution.
-The container will track the chain of currently resolving types and throw a descriptive exception if a cycle is detected, helping you maintain a healthy dependency graph.

 ### ⚠️ Known Limitations